The Certificate in Advanced Wilderness Therapeutic Approaches

 So, within your current discipline I’m betting you’re thinking something along the lines of…

-You want to explore that further and see if it is possible to inform your outdoor practice way beyond that, so that you can make steps towards explicitly and genuinely working therapeutically with children and young people.
+You want to explore that further and see if it is possible to inform your outdoor practice way beyond that, so that you can make large steps towards explicitly and genuinely working therapeutically.
 One day you want to be able to not just pay lip-service to mental health and wellbeing, and that what you are doing in terms of someone’s mental health and wellbeing is okay because you are “doing stuff in the woods”.
 And everyone knows it’s good for you being out in the woods, don’t they?
 Even though most outdoor practitioners don’t actually know why, beyond confidently regurgitating the pop-science statement, “it improves their mental health and wellbeing, doesn’t it?!”.
 You suspect or know that there is very much more to it than that.

 You want to expand your personal Outdoor Practitioner bubble to incorporate some form of explicit and genuine therapeutic understanding and application, and learn how to actually engineer a lasting positive impact on personal development, mental health and wellbeing using the great outdoors.